mgrman/BlazorWith3d/README.md

   - generate wire connecting the instances
   - and generate cube under the gltf mesh

-- add visuals control for the renderes
+- add more visuals control for the renderes
-  - background color
-  - request camera position
+  - request light position and direction
   - show/hide background mesh

 - ensure the generator has fully optional dependence on memory pack, even for js direct interop use case